Introduction to Representations of Real Semisimple Lie Groups: Principal Series Representations

 A $G$-equivariant vector bundle on $M$ is a vector bundle ${\cal E} \to M$ with $G$-action on ${\cal E}$ by bundle maps lying over the $G$-action on $M$.
 Write ${\cal E}_m$ for the fiber of ${\cal E}$ at $m \in M$, then, for each $g \in G$,

 Now suppose that $G$ acts on $M$ transitively.
 This means that $M$ is a homogeneous space $G/H$ for some closed subgroup $H \subset G$.
 We have a bijection:

-In one direction, if ${\cal E} \to G/H$ is a $G$-equivariant vector complex bundle of rank $n$, then $H$ acts on the $n$-dimensional vector space $E={\cal E}_{eH}$ linearly, hence we get a representation $(\tau,E)$ of $H$.
+In one direction, if ${\cal E} \to G/H$ is a $G$-equivariant complex vector bundle of rank $n$, then $H$ acts on the $n$-dimensional vector space $E={\cal E}_{eH}$ linearly, hence we get a representation $(\tau,E)$ of $H$.
 Moreover, we have an isomorphism

 To see this, note that the map

 is onto and then determine which points get identified with which.
 Conversely, any representation $(\tau, E)$ of $H$ determines a $G$-equivariant vector bundle by (\ref{vbundle}), $\operatorname{rank} {\cal E} = \dim E$.
 And, of course, we have a similar bijection between real vector bundles over $G/H$ and real representations of $H$.